jjasghar/chef-book/part2/06-write-simple-base-cookbook.md

 root@chef-book:~/core#
 ```

 Congrats!
-Now you can install packages via Chef and confirm that they are there.
+You can now install packages via Chef and confirm that they are there.

 Next up is the Chef version of the Puppet
 "[trifecta](http://docs.puppetlabs.com/puppet_core_types_cheatsheet.pdf)".
-In the puppet world it's "Package/file/service: Learn it, live it, love it.
+In the Puppet world there is a phrase: "Package/file/service: Learn it, live it, love it.
 If you can only do this, you can still do a lot."
 Which is very true.

-Let's try to leverage this in the Chef world.
+Let's try to leverage this idea with Chef.
 In the real world you probably don't want to log into your boxes as `vagrant ssh` right?
-So lets create a `deployer` user.
+So let's create a `deployer` user.
-I'll first start out with the chef trifecta, then move to the user account.
+I'll first start out with the Chef trifecta, then move to the user account.

 Chef Trifecta
 -------------